rezmeplxrf/spendwise_web/README.md

 ## Introduction to Web Development Components

 - **HTML File**: Used for the layout of the webpage.
-You can include styles and business logic directly within an HTML file.
+You can also include styles and business logic directly within an HTML file or use it only for layout.
 - **CSS File**: Optional, used for styling and animations.
 - **Dart File**: Primarily for business logic, but flexible for various uses.